Everything You Ever Wanted to Know About Channel Partnerships

 Your SaaS company is growing steadily, yet there’s one pesky problem that keeps you up at night: How can you continue to scale that growth with your existing teams and resources?

-It’s a mutually beneficial relationship: Channel partners help get your product into the hands of more customers, while they too, generate revenue by distributing your product and/or selling ancillary products and services.
+It’s a mutually beneficial relationship: Channel partners help get your product into the hands of more customers, while they generate revenue for themselves by distributing your product and/or selling ancillary products and services.

-These stories are impressive, but we hate to break it to you: Channel partnerships aren’t easy.
-They’re evolving and complicated, and there’s lots to learn about them—which is why we’re going to untangle this complex partnership category together.
+These stories are impressive, but there’s a catch: Channel partnerships aren’t easy.
+They’re ever-evolving, complicated, and there’s lots to learn about them—which is why we’re going to untangle this complex partnership category together.

 You ready?
 Let’s get started.